 The average household income in Canada is constantly changing, but it generally increases yearly.

-In this article, we take a closer look at the latest figures, how household income differs across provinces, how many Canadians make over $100,000 per year, and the differences between the minimum wages in each province.
+This article covers the latest updates about the average financial health of Canadians, including how household income differs across provinces, how many Canadians make over $100,000 per year, and the differences between the minimum wages in each province.

 Key Takeaways

-- The province with the highest household income is Alberta, with $77,700.
+- The province with the highest average household income is Alberta, with $77,000.

 What is the Average Household Income in Canada?

-The latest official information on household income in Canada comes from the Canadian Income Survey and provides figures for the year 2020.
+The latest official information on household income in Canada comes from the Canadian Income Survey.

-According to the statistics, the median after-tax income for “families and unattached individuals” was $66,800 in 2020.
+According to the statistics, the median after-tax income for โfamilies and unattached individualsโ was $68,400 in 2021.

 The report also includes figures showing the different average incomes by family type.
 For example, the median after-tax income in 2020 for two-parent families with children was $110,700, while for lone-parent families, it was $61,300.